mhewedy/go-gistlog/README.md

 # go-gistlog

-Golang Library to use Github Gists as a simpale NoSQL database.
+Golang Library to use Github Gists as a simple NoSQL database.

 Each Gist created can have multiple files.
 So think in the gist as a **Database**, and in the file inside the gist as a **Table**.